asen/smg/README.md

-Play [2.4/scala](https://www.playframework.com/) app using external scripts to fetch numbers from services and [rrdtool](http://oss.oetiker.ch/rrdtool/) to maintain many databases and display graphs from them.
+Play [2.4/scala](https://www.playframework.com/) app using external scripts to fetch numbers from services and [rrdtool](http://oss.oetiker.ch/rrdtool/) to maintain many time series databases and display graphs from them.
 It can also do a lot more than that - like checking the fetched valules against pre-configured thresholds and/or anomalies and sending alerts.
 It is also possible to extend SMG via plugins (scala extensions).

 Intended to be a simple to maintain but scalable monitoring system for people who prefer to generate their configs over clicking on UI to set